DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 ## Changelog

-0.81 - Fix for ABB switching to use Cloudflare and new cookie structure
+0.82 - Adds prompts if multiple services are detected 0.81 - Fix for ABB switching to use Cloudflare and new cookie structure

 ## New in version 0.80 25/06/2019